MaKraMc/WDCAutomate/readme.md

 > The container runs in London time, just like WDC.

 > [!NOTE]
 > The container now uses dslvip.com by default.
-If you want to use wdcvip.top use environment variable `platform` like this: `"platform=wdcvip.top"`.
+If you want to use wdcvip.top use environment variable `PLATFORM` like this: `"PLATFORM=wdcvip.top"`.
 ```bash
 docker run -e "HOUR=20" -e "MINUTE=05" -e "WDCUsername=123456789" -e "WDCPassword=changeme" -d ghcr.io/makramc/wdcautomate:latest
 ```